Henry Kissinger and the Vietnam War: Final offensives, Kissinger's appeals to congress

 On 15 April 1975, with the PAVN rapidly advancing, Kissinger testified before the Senate Appropriations Committee, urging Congress to increase military aid to South Vietnam by another $700 million, which was refused.
-Kissinger maintained at the time, and still maintains that if Congress had approved this request, South Vietnam would have been saved.
-In opposition, Karnow argued that by this point, South Vietnam was too far gone, the ARVN's morale had collapsed and it is very doubtful anything short of sending U.S. troops back in could have saved South Vietnam.
-On 17 April 1975, the Lon Nol regime collapsed and the Khmer Rouge took Phnom Penh.
+Kissinger maintained at the time, and continued to maintain until his death, that if Congress had approved this request, South Vietnam would have been saved.
+In opposition, Karnow argued that by this point, South Vietnam was too far gone, the ARVN's morale had collapsed and it was very doubtful that anything short of sending U.S. troops back in could have saved South Vietnam.
+On 17 April 1975, the Lon Nol regime collapsed, and the Khmer Rouge took Phnom Penh.
 On 20 April, Kissinger instructed Graham Martin, U.S. ambassador in Saigon, to start preparing to evacuate all Americans from the country.
 Kissinger further instructed Martin that no South Vietnamese were to be included in the pull out.
 Martin complained to Kissinger that the "only ass which isn't covered is mine", Kissinger assured him: "When this thing is finally over, I'll be hanging several yards higher than you".
-On 29 April, Option IV, the largest helicopter evacuation in history began as 70 Marine helicopters flew 8,000 people from the American embassy to the fleet offshore.
-Later in the day Kissinger ordered Martin to blow up the satellite terminal at the embassy, saying "I want you heroes home".
+On 29 April, Option IV, the largest helicopter evacuation in history, began as 70 Marine helicopters flew 8,000 people from the American embassy to the fleet offshore.
+Later in the day, Kissinger ordered Martin to blow up the satellite terminal at the embassy, saying, "I want you heroes home".
 At 7:53 am, the last Marine helicopter departed from the embassy in Saigon, marking the end of the American presence in Vietnam.
-On 30 April 1975, Saigon fell to the PAVN and the war in Vietnam finally ended.
+On 30 April 1975, Saigon fell to the PAVN, and the war in Vietnam finally ended.